 What Can A Psychiatrist Do for You?

-If you are in a poor state of mind or want to improve your overall mental health, an adult psychiatrist can help.
+If you are experiencing mental health challenges or looking to improve your well-being, an adult psychiatrist can help.
 Psychiatrists are medical doctors who specialize in mental health.
-They are licensed to diagnose, treat, and prevent behavioral, emotional, and mental health disorders.
+They are licensed to evaluate, diagnose, treat, and help prevent behavioral, emotional, and mental health conditions.
 You may be experiencing panic attacks, disordered thinking, or persistent feelings of sadness, anxiousness, or anger.
-Fortunately, seeking the support of an adult psychiatrist can help improve your state of being and get you back to living in full mental health.
-Read on to discover how a psychiatrist diagnoses and treats mental health conditions as they improve mental health and general well-being of their clients.
+Fortunately, seeking the support of an adult psychiatrist can help support your overall well-being.
+Read on to discover how a psychiatrist may evaluate and treat mental health conditions as they support their clients.

 What is an adult psychiatrist?

-Psychiatry is the field of medicine that evaluates, diagnoses, and treats people with mental disorders or psychiatric issues.
-The simple definition of an adult psychiatrist is a medical doctor who practices psychiatry to people between the ages of 18 years of age and retirement.
+Psychiatry is the field of medicine that evaluates, diagnoses, and treats people with mental health conditions or psychiatric concerns.
+The simple definition of an adult psychiatrist is a medical doctor who is specialized and practices psychiatry.
+They typically work with people ages 18 years and older.

 Adulthood is when we face many obstacles and challenges, and these all can affect our mental well-being.
-Furthermore, any psychiatric or mental disorders can develop in adulthood, making it challenging to live a full life.
-A psychiatrist can help you sort out your life by treating you through several avenues, one of which includes medication.
+Furthermore, some psychiatric or mental health conditions may develop in adulthood, making it challenging to live a full life.
+A psychiatrist can help assess and treat mental health concerns by treating you through several avenues, one of which may include medication when clinically appropriate.

 How psychiatrists differ from psychologists

-To understand what an adult psychiatrist is it is important to define how they differ from a psychologist, another mental health professional licensed to help people manage mental health conditions.
-The primary distinction between psychiatrists and psychologists is their ability to prescribe medications.
-This is often the area that psychiatrists focus on most when it comes to mental health.
-A psychologist, on the other hand, is unable to write prescriptions.
+To understand Psychiatrists, is it is important to define how they differ from a psychologist, another mental health professional licensed to help people manage mental health conditions.
+One primary distinction between psychiatrists and psychologists is that psychiatrists may prescribe medications when clinically appropriate and permitted by law.
+This is often one area that psychiatrists focus on when it comes to mental health.
+A psychologist, on the other hand, is generally unable to write prescriptions.
 They work on helping their patients through forms of psychotherapy or talk therapy.
-While both professions are trained in providing psychological therapy, it is uncommon for a psychiatrist to focus solely on client talk therapy as an approach to treatment care.
+While both professions are trained in providing psychological therapy, it is less common for a psychiatrist to focus solely on client talk therapy as an approach to treatment care.

 An adult psychiatrist serves their patients in several ways, typically using the following four steps:

 • Evaluate - The patient will come in for an evaluation.
-They will explain their symptoms, and a psychiatrist may use different tests to determine if they have a disorder.
-They may look at the patient's genetic history or run some cognitive tests to help find a match.
+They will explain their symptoms, and a psychiatrist may use different tests to determine if they have a condition.
+They may look at the patient's medical history or use cognitive tests as part of a comprehensive assessment.

-• Diagnosis - The psychiatrist will diagnose someone based on if they meet the criteria required in the DSM, or the Diagnostic and Statistical Manual of Mental Disorders.
+• Diagnosis - The psychiatrist may diagnose someone based on whether they meet the criteria outlined in the DSM, the Diagnostic and Statistical Manual of Mental Disorders.

-• Treatment - The psychiatrist will then treat the mental illness through many different methods.
+• Treatment - The psychiatrist will then treat the mental health condition through various tools and treatment modalities that they are trained on.

 • Follow-up - Patients should follow up with their psychiatrist to make sure they're doing well and ask about any questions or concerns they may have.